Hofmann-Group/BCDI_Simulation/README.md

-# BCDI_Simulaion
+# BCDI_Simulation

-The repository, BCDI_Simulaion, contains scripts that simulate a Bragg Coherent X-ray Diffraction Imaging (BCDI) experiment based on user inputs.
+The repository, BCDI_Simulation, contains scripts that simulate a Bragg Coherent X-ray Diffraction Imaging (BCDI) experiment based on user inputs.
 It accompanies the following [publication]().

 ## Installation